Guardians vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have come away with 14 wins in the 32 contests they have been listed as the underdogs in this season.
+- The Guardians have been victorious in 14, or 42.4%, of the 33 contests they have been chosen as underdogs in this season.

-- Cleveland has a record of 1-4 when it's set as an underdog of +135 or more by sportsbooks this season.
+- This season, Cleveland has won 11 of its 25 games, or 44%, when it's the underdog by at least +105 on the moneyline.

-- The Guardians have an implied victory probability of 42.6% according to the moneyline set by sportsbooks for this matchup.
+- The Guardians have an implied victory probability of 48.8% according to the moneyline set for this matchup.

-- Games involving Cleveland have gone over the total set by sportsbooks in 33 of 82 chances this season.
+- Cleveland and its opponents have hit the over in 33 of its 83 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!